purpleidea/mgmt/docs/development.md

 ## Using Docker

-Alternatively, you can check out the [docker-guide](docker-guide.md) in order to develop or deploy using docker.
+Alternatively, you can check out the [docker folder](../docker/) in order to develop or deploy using docker.
 This method is not endorsed or supported, so use at your own risk, as it might not be working properly.